Comprehensive Guide on HTML Injection

 So, when the user “Raj Chandel” submits his feedback as “Good”, a message prompts back as “Thanks to Raj Chandel for your valuable time.”

-Thus this instant response and the “name/value” pairs in the URL shows up that, this page might be vulnerable to HTML Injection and the data has been requested over the GET method.
+Thus this instant response and the “name/value” pairs in the URL indicate that this page might be vulnerable to HTML Injection and the GET method has requested the data.

 So, let’s now try to inject some HTML codes into this “form” in order to be confirmed up with it.
 Type following script at the “Name” field as